 Study at KP

-At University College Copenhagen (KP) we offer courses in English from a unique Nordic perspective at our state of the art campuses in the Greater Copenhagen area, known for its high quality of life, ”hygge”, contemporary design, bicycle culture and vibrant cultural scene.
+At University College Copenhagen (KP) we offer courses in English from a unique Nordic perspective, at our state of the art campuses in the Greater Copenhagen area; a place known for its high quality of life, ”hygge”, contemporary design, bicycle culture, and vibrant cultural scene.

-During your stay, the International Department will provide you with practical support and regularly organise social and cultural events offering you the opportunity to get acquainted with Danish culture and habits, and meet Danish as well as international students.
+During your stay, the International Department will provide you with practical support, and regularly organise social and cultural events.
+This offers you the opportunity to get acquainted with Danish culture and habits, and meet Danish, as well as international, students.

 What can I study